 Lack of faith, lack of safety

-This reaction does not seem altogether shocking considering that 84% of Egyptian Muslims consider that those who leave Islam ought to be put to death, according to the Pew Research Center poll in 2010.
+This reaction does not seem altogether shocking considering that 84 percent of Egyptian Muslims consider that those who leave Islam ought to be put to death, according to the Pew Research Center poll in 2010.

 In 2017, the Egyptian parliament’s committee on religion, headed by Amro Hamroush, discussed plans to make atheism a crime in Egypt to fall under the category of ‘contempt of religion’.
 Various local media outlets reported that the bill for the criminalization of atheism was picked up again in March 2018.